- 1 The Spirit of the Lord and His Messenger

 In classical Greek, the writer must use verbs and pronouns that match the word being described.
 Therefore, the Helper in John 14–15 is always described as “He” because “Helper” is a masculine word.
 The word Spirit in Greek is neutral, and the writer must use neutral verbs and pronouns.

-In verses that describe “the person” of God, only masculine verbs and pronouns were used.
-And God Himself is only called “the Spirit of YHVH.”
-These are the only examples:
+In verses that describe “the person” of God, only masculine verbs and pronouns are used.
+God Himself is only called “the Spirit of Yihvah.”
+These are the only cases:

-“Who has directed the Spirit of YHVH, to counsel-HIM, inform-HIM?”
+“Who has directed the Spirit of Yihvah to counsel-HIM, inform-HIM?”

 Isaiah 40:13, 1 Corinthians 2:16

-“The Spirit of YHVH, HE-spoke in me, and His Word was on my tongue.”
+“The Spirit of Yihvah, HE-spoke in me, and His Word was on my tongue.”

 2 Samuel 23:2

-Here, the real speaker of prophecy aws identified as God Himself, the Spirit of Christ, was only His Messenger, the Holy Spirit that was in David.
+Here, the real speaker of prophecy is identified as God Himself, the Spirit of Christ, who was only His Messenger, the Holy Spirit that was in David.

-Of course, when describing, the Messenger, masculine pronouns were used, but when describing the anointing of the Spirit of Christ, only feminine modifiers were always used.
+Of course, when describing the Messenger, masculine pronouns are used, but when describing the anointing of the Spirit of Christ, only feminine modifiers are always used.

-Isaiah 11:2 describes the anointing of the Spirit of God on Christ, with feminine verbs, “the Spirit of YHVH, SHE-shall rest on Him.”
+Isaiah 11:2 describes the anointing of the spirit of God on Christ with feminine verbs: “The spirit of Yihvah, SHE-shall rest on Him.”